UIHackyHour/AutomateTheBoringSweigart/README.md

 ## About

 All the learning materials in this repository have been taken from "Automate the Boring Stuff with Python, 2nd Edition: Practical Programming for Total Beginners" by Al Sweigart, which is free to read under a Creative Commons license.
 The book can be found at <https://automatetheboringstuff.com/>.
-Only minor changes were made, if any, for clarity in a Jupyter notebook format.
+Only minor changes were made, if any, for clarity in a Jupyter notebook format and for data analysis context.
 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 United States License.
 To view a copy of this license, visit <http://creativecommons.org/licenses/by-nc-sa/3.0/us/> or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 ## Our goals and expectations